shiroyasha/blog-source/source/posts/2018-07-21-working-from-home-10-months-in.html.md

 managers and teammates, it soon turned out to be one of the best decisions I've made last year.
 I consider myself more effective, more happy, and more satisfied with my current position than even before.

+## Initial fears and the preparation process

+- You need to prepare
+- Remote book
+- Home office setup

+## Communication and technical decisions

+- Live meetings are easier, remote meetings are more concrete
+- Experiments and PR based approach

+## Am I lonely at home?

+- Everyone asks me about this
+- Spending time with people all day drains my batteries

+## Work/Life balance

+- Struggle, and plans for improvement

+## Future plans and experiments

+- Working from remote locations